 Sydney Opera House is one of the world's most recognisable landmarks.
 The Opera house offers a number of truly magnificent spaces that cater for up to 2000 guests, so if it's an event for ten guests or a thousand you can be sure to create a memorable event within a range of indoor and outdoor spaces.

-Located on the picturesque harbour foreshore the Opera House offers stunning expansive harbour views of the Sydney Harbour Bridge and Sydney, lending itself to an endless variety of themed ideas for events and special occasions.
-The Opera Point Marquee is situated at the front of the building overlooking the water and is an ideal venue for private events such as weddings or corporate functions.
+Located on the picturesque harbour foreshore, the Opera House offers stunning expansive harbour views of the Sydney Harbour Bridge and Sydney, lending itself to an endless variety of themed ideas for events and special occasions.
+One of the key Sydney Opera House event spaces is the Opera Point Marquee.
+This space is situated at the front of the building overlooking the water and is an ideal venue for private events including weddings and receptions.

 With views stretching from the Sydney Harbour Bridge to Rose Bay, the Opera Theatre Northern Foyer is a stunning venue for an amazing welcome reception, a high profile media launch, gala dinner or wedding reception and includes the Granite, Mural, Lounge and Bar levels.
 The Southern Forecourt has been the setting for some of Sydney's most memorable concerts and stage events.